fbrossard04/final-project-Seismogram-prediction/README.md

 Creating a stable environment with the specialised libraries.

-Large amount of available data can require alot of computational
+Large amount of available data can require alot of computational.

 Complex field in general.

 # Ressources
 main library comes from obspy (https://docs.obspy.org/)

-Model by Tensorflow/Keras
+Model by Tensorflow/Keras.

-Deployed with Streamlit
+Deployed with Streamlit.

 # License